-Businesses and organizations that would like to support the initiative, please contact STEP-UP OMAHA at 402-502-3763.
+Businesses and organizations that would like to support the initiative, please contact Moniki Cannon, Step-Up Omaha!
+Employment Director at 402-614-2065.

 You can also download, review and complete the pledge and/or job request form to become a partner with Step-Up Omaha!
 Forms must be submitted no later than March 29, 2019

 COMMENTS FROM LEADERS:

 “A job gives teenagers and young adults more than a paycheck.
 Jobs help to develop self-esteem, teach time management skills and how to work as part of a team.
 The Step-Up jobs program provides that first job opportunity for many and Omaha businesses have a new pool of eager job candidates.
 The City of Omaha is proud to return as a Step-Up partner in 2018.”

 —Mayor Jean Stothert, City of Omaha

 “We are excited to be a part of the expansion of this jobs program.
 The Empowerment Network has been effective with this program for the last ten years.
 They have excellent connections to youth in the community and offer great support to employers.
 The youth participants are respectful and courteous.
 It’s wonderful to see their horizons expand as they are exposed to new work challenges.”

 “UNMC is a proud participant in Step-Up Omaha,” Chancellor Jeffrey P. Gold, M.D. said.
 “This past summer, a Step-Up Omaha participant brought tremendous energy to the chancellor’s office, while gaining valuable professional experience.
 I would encourage all Omaha-area organizations and businesses to look at participating in this program, which is crucial to building a highly competitive workforce that is reflective of the communities we serve.”